noti-rs/noti/docs/Filetype.md

 )
 ```

-In the parenthesis declares properties for widgets and fields for type values.
+In the parentheses declares properties for widgets and fields for type values.
 They're always separated by comma and here is allowed to use trailing comma.
-For some widgets or type value the declaration if properties (or fields) can
+For some widgets or type value the declaration of properties (or fields) can
 be omitted to use default values:

 ```noti
 Image()
 ```

-The parenthesis is important for declaring widgets and type values!
+The parentheses is important for declaring widgets and type values!

 The `FlexContainer` widget is very different because it have `children` in which
 you can declare inner widgets.
 Syntax: